Toxins/Toxins.github.io/_pages/about.md

 **About Me**
 I am an undergraduate student in School of Mathematical Sciences, USTC, and I will graduate in 2021.

-These days I am reading "Yang-Mills Equation over Riemann Surfaces".
+I am focusing on complex geometry in these semester.
+And I resolve to take reading the proof of Calabi-Yau theorem by continuos method as my final project of Complex Geometry.